mohamed-abdulhaii/CPTS-Notes/README.md

 A collection of simple notes and cheat sheets based on my penetration testing learning journey.

-These notes are mainly designed as a **quick reference** during labs and practice — something I can quickly look at to remember a command, flag, concept, or methodology.
+These notes are mainly designed as a **quick reference**(Just Commands) during labs and practice — something I can quickly look at to remember a command, flag or option.

 > ⚠️ **Important**
 >